raghurama123/OrcaNotes/TroubleShooting_STEOM-DLPNO-CCSD.md

   EXTREME     # close to the numerical zero of the computer in double-precision arithmetic END
 ```
-- Here are all the options but we normally will not explicitly change these in the input file but will choose one of the options given above.
+- Here are all the options, but we usually will not explicitly change these in the input file but will choose one of the options given above.

 | Parameter | LoosePNO | NormalPNO | TightPNO |
 |---|---|---|---|